-At a special Meeting of Shareholders held on February 18, 2016, Caledonia's shareholders voted in favor of a resolution to approve the continuance of the company from Canada to Jersey Channel Islands.
-This resolution, inter alia, included provisions to replace Caledonia's by-laws with a new Articles of Association.
-The Company's Articles of Association do not place any restrictions on the Company's business.
-The authorized capital of the Company consists of an unlimited number of Common Shares and an unlimited number of preference shares.
-As of March 30, 2016 52,173,908 Common Shares were issued and outstanding and there were no preference shares issued or outstanding.
+At a special meeting of shareholders held on February 18, 2016, Caledonia's shareholders voted in favor of a resolution to approve the Continuance.
+This resolution, inter alia, included provisions to replace Caledonia's by-laws with new articles of association (the "Articles of Association").
+The Articles of Association do not place any restrictions on the Company's business.

-The holders of the Common Shares are entitled to one vote per share at all meetings of the shareholders of the Company.
-The holders of Common Shares are also entitled to dividends, if and when declared by the directors of the Company and the distribution of the residual assets of the Company in the event of a liquidation, dissolution or winding up of the Company.
-The Company's Common Shares do not have pre-emptive rights to purchase additional shares
+The holders of the shares are entitled to one vote per share at all meetings of the shareholders of the Company.
+The holders of shares are also entitled to dividends, if and when declared, and the distribution of the residual assets of the Company in the event of a liquidation, dissolution or winding up of the Company.
+The Company's shares do not have pre-emptive rights to purchase additional shares.

 No preference shares are currently issued and outstanding.
-Preference shares may be issued from time to time in one or more series composed of such number of shares with such preference, deferred or other special rights, privileges, restrictions and conditions as fixed before such issuance by a resolution passed by the directors and confirmed and declared by articles of amendment.
-The preference shares shall be entitled to preference over Common Shares in respect of the payment of dividends and shall have priority over the Common Shares in the event of a distribution of residual assets of the Company in the event of a liquidation, dissolution or windup of the Company.
-Please see Exhibit 1.1 for details in respect of the rights, privileges, restrictions and conditions attaching to the Common Shares and Preferred Shares.
-The rights attaching to the Common Shares and the Preferred Shares can only be modified by the affirmative vote of at least two-thirds of the votes cast at a meeting of shareholders called for that purpose.
+Preference shares may be issued from time to time in one or more series composed of such number of shares with such preference, deferred or other special rights, privileges, restrictions and conditions as specified in the Articles of Association or as fixed before such issuance by a resolution passed by the directors and confirmed and declared by shareholders by a special resolution.
+The preference shares shall be entitled to preference over shares in respect of the payment of dividends and shall have priority over the Shares in the event of a distribution of residual assets of the Company in the event of a liquidation, dissolution or winding up of the Company.
+Please see Exhibit 1.1 for details in respect of the rights, privileges, restrictions and conditions attaching to the shares and preference shares.
+The rights attaching to the shares or the preference shares can only be modified by the affirmative vote of at least two-thirds of the votes cast at a meeting of the relevant shareholders called for that purpose.